ProxityStudios/typescript-starter/README.md

 # Typescript Starter

-This source is designed to help developers that using TypeScript language and Visual Studio Code.
+This source is designed to prevent developers from doing things over and over again.

 ## Features